 Text mining

 The last step of our dataset preparation was to quantify how often each of the features listed in Table 1 occurred in each article.
 We did this by performing text mining analyses on the full-text file of each of the articles returned by our searches.
-We first downloaded all full-text files as .pdf files, and extracted their text using the package ‘pdftools’ v.3.1.0 (134)(134).
+We first downloaded all full-text files as .pdf files, and extracted their text using the package ‘pdftools’ v.3.1.0 (134).
 Because we could not retrieve 24 files (16 complexity and 8 control articles), the final sample size for the text mining analysis was 172 complexity articles and 180 control articles.
-Once we extracted the text from the articles, we screened them to obtain all the n-grams (strings of one or more adjacent words, henceforth ‘words’) within each article using the package ‘tidytext’ v.0.3.2 (135)(135) and ‘stringr’ v.1.4.0 (136)(136).
+Once we extracted the text from the articles, we screened them to obtain all the n-grams (strings of one or more adjacent words; henceforth ‘words’) within each article using the package ‘tidytext’ v.0.3.2 (135) and ‘stringr’ v.1.4.0 (136).
 Some of the features could be found either as single or composite words (Table 1), thus we extracted both unigrams and bigrams from articles using strings compatible with both British and American spellings.
 For single words (e.g., ‘scale’), we cross-referenced the string with the unigrams extracted from the text (i.e., every single word in the article).
 For two-part words (e.g., ‘self-organization’), we cross-referenced the search string with all bigrams extracted from the text (i.e., every combination of two consecutive words).
 For the features that could be found either as single, hyphenated, or two-part words (e.g., ‘nonlinear’ vs. ‘non-linear’ vs ‘non linear’) we cross-referenced the strings separately using both approaches.
 Lastly, we summed the results from the cross-reference to determine the total number of times each feature appeared in each article and to calculate the relative frequency of each feature as the ratio between the number of uses of a given feature and the total number of words in that article.
 We note that four control and two one-page-long complexity articles did not include any features from Table 1.

 Analysis